wyatt-raex/DnD-Astrologian/Astrologian - DnD.md

 - Action
 - <i><u>Lvl 4+ spell?</i></u>
 - *Once per combat* Gives AST 2 actions for <i><u>X number of</i></u> turns.
+- *Alternative effect* <u>Lightspeed is no longer concentration spell.</u> Instead of effect described on the line above, using both your action and bonus action draw 2 cards and for each card play it's effect on a target. (<i>for example if `The Balance` and `The Bole` are drawn you can play `The Balance` on one target then play `The Bole` on either the same target or another target</i>).

 #### Earthly Star
 - ???